Before and during your exams

 Questions about your exam paper

-You may not leave the exam venue during the first 30 minutes or the last 10 minutes of the exam – this includes going to the toilet.
+You may not leave the exam venue during the first 60 minutes or the last 10 minutes of the exam – you may be escorted to the toilet after the first 30 minutes of the exam.
 In a one-hour exam, you are not allowed to leave the venue during the exam.

 Checking your exam paper